Turbo Pascal Compiler Written in Turbo Pascal

 The difference between TPC16 and other compilers

 Turbo Pascal 7There are also some open-source compilers available.
 What is the difference between TPC16 and other compilers and why TPC16 is not free?
 TPC16 is 100% compatible with Turbo Pascal 7 on the source level (the files it compiles) and on the binary level (the files it produces).
 TPC16 shows compiler internals not found in other compilers and is an excellent companion to many popular books about compiler construction.
 If you are serious about making your own compiler then you should have TPC16.
-TPC16 exe file is available for free and can be found in the demo version.
+TPC16 exe file is available for free and can be found below in the demo version.
 TPC16 source files are not available for free because I put a lot of effort into writing the code and it took me some time to make it working and compatible with Borland Turbo Pascal on source and binary level.
 The price I ask for it is only a fraction of what these source files are worth.
 If you have ever tried to write a compiler then you probably know what I'm talking about.
 TPC16 is the cheapest e-book on compiler design and implementation taking into account that it reveals the complete, working compiler.
 There is no detailed text book included, all you have to do is examine the source code and follow the control flow of the compiler.
 You will be amazed how simple can complex tasks be.
 TPC16 is the best book on practical compiler construction.

 What do you get with TPC16